Portavita/portavita.github.io/_posts/2019-05-13-blog_about_wal_compression.markdown

 Configuration file is therefore parsed line by line to see if the settings are matching the current workload and needs.
 I also try out parameters I did not consider in the past or I thought were 'not for us' or 'not for now'.

-It might sound boring to review everything bit by bit, but I can tell you is rewarding and one can learn a lot from that.
+It might sound boring to review everything bit by bit, but I can tell you it is a rewarding process and one can learn a lot from that.

-Today I want to talk to you about how I saved 50% space and bandwidth, and increased performances turning on one single parameter.
+Today I want to talk to you about how I saved 50% space and bandwidth, and increased performances by turning on one single parameter.

 # The magic